 Special Inji Curry

 Inji Curry is a traditional Kerala dish served especially during Kerala Sadhya.
 Inji curry is basically a sweet and sour Ginger Pickle, also known as Inji Puli or Puli Inji.
 It is an indispensable dish for festive occasions and is often served with heavy meals like Sadhya.
 Ginger also has medicinal properties and aids in digestion.
-The star ingredient Ginger and the tamarind adds to the tartness and the Jaggery proffers the sweetness.
+The star ingredient Ginger and the tamarind adds to the tartness and the Jaggery proffers the sweetness to this special Inji curry.
 The sweet and tangy flavor makes it so special and delicious and also takes good care of your bloated tummy!! 🙂

 |Ginger||: 100 gms|